ronald1195/Programming-Journal/Python Tutorial.md

 ------------------------------------------------------------------------------------------------->
 # Installations
 Verify if you have the software installed in your machine
 * Open your terminal and type: 'python --version'.
-This should print
+This should print something like: 'Python 2.7.13'

 Macs come with a default version of Python so you might not even need to worry about this section If you really want to install a different version of python you can follow the following steps.